pnnl/proven-cluster/proven-disclosure/README.md

 # proven-disclosure
-Proven disclosure library, providing services supporting message disclosure to a proven-cluster
+Proven disclosure library, supporting message disclosure to a proven-cluster